Skip to content

 An AI Primary examiner.
 Day or night.

-Sessions run in ANZCA Primary viva format: an opening physiology or pharmacology scenario, five to six examiner exchanges of progressive probing, and a debrief with tier and a specific learning point.
+Sessions run in ANZCA Primary viva format: an opening physiology or pharmacology scenario, five to six probing follow-ups from the examiner, and a debrief with a tier and a specific learning point.
 Voice mode transcribes spoken answers using medical speech recognition.
-The examiner persona is calibrated to the language of published ANZCA examiner reports.
+The examiner persona is calibrated to published ANZCA examiner-report language.

 • Primary viva format with realistic examiner persona